Dogtanian and the Three Muskehounds (film): Production

-According to their main website, BRB Internacional was planning a new feature-length CGI film to be released in 2016, but it was delayed for unknown reasons.
-In April 2019, it was announced that Apolo Films has since taken over production of the film.
-On February 11, 2020, the first image of the film was revealed.
+According to their main website, BRB Internacional was planning a new feature-length CGI film to be released in 2016, but was delayed for unknown reasons.
+In April 2019, Apolo Films took over production of the film.
 The film was written by Doug Langdale and directed by Toni Garcia.
-The film was released on theatres in January 2021 under the title Dogtanian and the Three Muskehounds.
+The film was released in theaters under the title Dogtanian and the Three Muskehounds.
 It was released on SVOD.

+Claudio had been planning to make the movie since at least 2011, as BRB Internacional had been producing less TV series due to the proliferation of dedicated channels aimed at children and their early adoption of new technologies.
+Claudio, under the principel that cinema is the "audiovisual cathedral", decided to begin production, but there was a lack of money.
+After obtaining the necessary support from skilled professionals, funding arrived from Televisión Española and Banco Santander.
+The female characters in the movie gained an increased role, with Milady being compared to Catwoman.

 The film maintains the original series opening main theme tune composed by Guido and Maurizio De Angelis.
 Additionally, they have composed new songs for the film.

 Release

-In Spain, it was originally slated for an opening in theatres on January 22, 2021 but its release was postponed to August 18, 2021 due to the COVID-19 pandemic.
+In Spain, it was originally slated for an opening in theatres on 22 January 2021, but its release was postponed to August 18 due to the COVID-19 pandemic.

+The film had its world premiere at the Huesca International Film Festival on 13 June 2021.

-The film was released in the United Kingdom on June 25, 2021.
+The film was released in the United Kingdom on 25 June 2021.

 In 2022, Viva Pictures released the film on streaming services in North America, retitled The Dog Knight.

+Reception

-Sequel
+Sequel television series

 A new Dogtanian television series, titled Dogtanian, The Hero, is in development.
 It takes place after the events of the 2021 film.